West Coast, Tasmania

-The West Coast of Tasmania is mainly isolated rough country, associated with wilderness, mining and tourism.
-It served as the location of an early convict settlement in the early history of Van Diemen's Land, and contrasts sharply with the more developed and populous northern and eastern parts of the island state.
+The West Coast of Tasmania is one of the regions of Tasmania in Australia.
+It is mainly isolated rough country and is associated with wilderness, mining and tourism.
+It served as the location of a convict settlement in the early history of Van Diemen's Land, and contrasts sharply with the more developed and populous northern and eastern parts of the island state.

 Climate

 The west coast has a much cooler and wetter climate when compared to the east coast.
 Frequent low pressure systems hit the west coast causing heavy rain, snow, and ice.
 The West Coast Range blocks these systems from impacting the east, therefore making the West Coast a rain catchment with some areas receiving over 2000 mm of rain a year.
 In winter temperatures at sea level hover around 10 °C, and when not raining, morning frost is common.
 The temperatures are much lower inland from the coast with maximums in winter often failing to surpass 0 °C. Typically, the snow line in winter is around 900 metres (3000 ft), however sea level snow falls several times each winter as well.
 Summer is mild with maximum temperatures averaging between 17 °C and 21 °C, though some days still fail to reach 10 °C. Despite snowfall usually occurring in winter, it has been known to fall in the middle of summer.